chauff/cse1500-web-transcripts/Lecture-node.md

 The same-origin policy is fulfilled when the **protocol, port and host** are the same for two pages.
 Important for debugging: Ajax **cannot** be executed from a web page opened locally from disk (e.g. if you head to your browser and open `file:///Users/claudia/GitHub/Web-Teaching/demo-code/node-ajax-ex/client/index.html`).

 There are ways around Ajax' same-origin policy, some of which have been collected in this [Stack Overflow thread](https://stackoverflow.com/questions/3076414/ways-to-circumvent-the-same-origin-policy).
 As in all scenarios and usages of web technologies, the interaction between technologies and the availability of all kinds of web technologies makes it possible to "misuse" a technology for another purpose to circumvent a perceived restriction or shortcoming.

-Overall, despite there being possibilities to enable Ajax across origins, it is not recommended and using Ajax as-is does not allow it.

 ## WebSockets